 And be consistent with your consequences.
 Don’t make empty threats – and really, the goal is to not make “threats” at all.
 Give students the chance to do the right thing — give them the reminder of the appropriate action, if necessary provide a reminder of the consequences.
 And if it comes down to it, apply the consequences you have established.

 You don’t need to get angry, you don’t need to yell, you don’t even need to scold.
-A simple, “I asked you to do XYZ, I reminded you of the consequence.
+And honestly, not only do you “not need to” do those things — you shouldn’t!
+The best redirections, the best consequences, the best approach to a disciplinary situation — it doesn’t have an emotional “charge” at all.
+That’s why a calmly stated, “I asked you to do XYZ, I reminded you of the consequence.
 You decided to continue, and now we have this consequence,” works wonders.

 It has been my experience that many students at the middle and high school levels (not all, I admit, but many) will leave that conversation agreeing with you!
 You treated them respectfully, you applied consequences fairly and consistently across the board (all students, same treatment), and you gave them every opportunity to make a better decision.
 You maintained your positive relationships, while adhering to the standards you expect your students to uphold in your classroom.